brentjand/dropship-business/README.md

 # Dropship Business App Database
 # Implemented with Python, Flask ORM, PostgreSQL

-A Dropship Business database design that utilizes ORM via SQLAlchemy with Flask to manage backend app development in Python.
+A Dropship Business database design that utilizes Flask ORM to manage backend app development with Python.
 API was tested through a client (e.g Insomnia), and relational database management was implemented via PostgreSQL.

 Project files associated with the app are located in the ZIP file titled dropship_business_ORM.